 Vegetarians Vs. Omnivores

-Compared to meat eaters:
+Compared to meat-eaters:

 Vegetarians live longer Vegans tend to weight 30lbs less Vegetarians and vegans are also less insulin resistant Vegetarians have less cancer Vegetarians have less diabetes Vegetarians have smaller waist sizes Vegetarians have less heart disease

 Considering all these facts why aren’t we all veg heads?
 I recommend you take all this information with a grain of salt.
-On the whole, vegans and vegetarians workout more, smoke less, drink less, eat more vegetables and fruit, drink less soda, are more health conscience and have more fiber in their diet than their meat eating counterparts.
+On the whole, vegans and vegetarians workout more, smoke less, drink less, eat more vegetables and fruit, drink less soda, are more health-conscious and have more fiber in their diet than their meat eating counterparts.
 These factors are notoriously hard to control for in epidemiological studies.
 Is it their diet or lifestyle or a little of both?
 I believe it is a little of both.
-Face facts, we can all benefit from adding more veggies, fruit and fiber in out diet.
+Face facts, we can all benefit from adding more veggies, fruit and fiber to our diet.
 Smoking cessation, drinking less and exercising more will also contribute to a healthier mind and body.